-Ken Loach is known as a master of downbeat social drama, but every so often the mask slips just a little.
-THE ANGELS’ SHARE is an engaging and light-hearted comedy, but retains tinges of the Loach stereotype.
+Ken Loach is known as a master of downbeat social drama, but every so often that approach is tempered just a little.
+THE ANGELS’ SHARE is an engaging and light-hearted comedy, but retains echoes of the Loach stereotype.
 Although undeniably enjoyable, some odd contrasts in tone, easy plotting and a mix of both more genuine and shortbread-tin versions of the Scots mean it isn’t quite up with his and screenwriter Paul Laverty’s best work.

 The film centres on Robbie – a young Glaswegian who narrowly avoids a jail sentence following a fight with a number of folk who hold a longstanding grudge against him.
 Soon to become a father, Robbie discovers he has a rare nose for whisky and seeks to learn more about it.
 Banding together with some friends from his community service group, this leads to a caper that will help him set up his family’s future and out of his desperate social situation.